berrak/virtualbox/README.md

 VM is totally isolated using the default setup with NAT networking.

 Today, probably the greatest IT security risk is actually ourselves.
 What did you downloaded?
 Did you executed it?
 Do you know the source?
+Which unsafe sites did you visited?
 [2]

 In the site manifest, a few examples of desktop and server uses are given.